 PATTERN-MATCHING Most fabrics which are semi-plain or have small designs are not pattern-matched by the manufacturer - this includes all the fabrics in the Sherborne range, for example.
 Certain larger designs may or may not be pattern-matched so if this is important to you it is worth checking with the retailer.

-CASTORS/GLIDES/LEGS etc. Most upholstery is supplied on castors or legs, but sometimes manufacturers like Sherborne also offer the option of glides on certain products which are more practical than castors on solid flooring – this is because the furniture will not 'run away’ when sat on and should not mark the floor.
+CASTORS/GLIDES/LEGS etc. Most upholstery is supplied on castors or legs, but sometimes manufacturers like Sherborne also offer the option of glides on all non-legged products which are more practical than castors on solid flooring – this is because the furniture will not 'run away’ when sat on and should not mark the floor.
 Some manufacturers do not even offer castors on their upholstery, however, which may cause manoeuvrability problems, particularly if the furniture is heavy.

 ARMCAPS For all fabric upholstery, except where wooden arm fronts are used, it is worth checking if matching armcaps are available to prolong the wearability of vulnerable arm sections.